 Stretching along the coastline of Lagos is Ponta da Piedade [Tip of Piety], a breathtaking ensemble of rock formations, caves, and secluded sandy coves.
 The Ponta da Piedade walk on wooden boards along the edge of the cliffs is something not to be missed.

 Portimão may not be renowned for its beauty; nevertheless, it has a lively sandy beach, Praia da Rocha, featuring secluded coves among the protruding rock formations.

-It is believed that the first stronghold in Silves was built around 200 BC by the Romans or the Visigoths.
-Around 716 AD the stronghold was conquered by the Moors, who reinforced the fortification with additional series of walls.
-The town flourished under the Moorish occupiers and became the capital of the region.
-Probably the most notable event in the life of the fortification was when the forces of King Sancho I of Portugal, supported by a powerful Crusader army, conquered the citadel after a prolonged encirclement in 1189.
-However, a grand Moorish army retook the town in 1191.
+The first stronghold in Silves is believed to have been constructed around 200 BC, possibly by the Romans or the Visigoths.
+In approximately 716 AD, the Moors conquered the stronghold and reinforced its fortification with an additional series of walls.
+Under Moorish occupation, the town thrived and became the capital of the region.
+Probably the most significant event in the fortification’s history occurred when the forces of King Sancho I of Portugal, supported by a formidable Crusader army, captured the citadel in 1189 after a lengthy siege.
+However, the town was later retaken by a powerful Moorish army in 1191.